 You may already know that preparing for a teacher or principal job interview reduces stress and, of course, increases your odds of landing a job offer.
 Going to a teacher job interview can be a highly stressful situation for many people.
 The best way to help relieve this stress is to maintain a positive attitude and be prepared.
 Preparation cannot be stressed enough.

-Think of it as if your school principal job interview officially starts from the moment you receive a phone call.
-You need to use the time leading up to your interview to become as prepared as possible to ACE your educational leadership interview.
+Think of it as if your school principal job interview officially starts when you receive a phone call.
+Use the time leading up to the meeting to be as prepared as possible to ace your educational leadership interview.

-This preparation will include learning about the job and the school, as well as preparing yourself to answer interview questions and effectively explain your assets as they apply to the teaching position.
+This preparation will include learning about the job and the school and preparing yourself to answer interview questions and effectively explain your assets as they apply to the teaching position.

 How to Prepare for a School Principal Job Interview